 5 min read · Cost

 Exterior painting cost in El Dorado Hills lives near the top of the foothill band on most projects because the housing stock is overwhelmingly custom.
-Trim complexity, color count, and large wall areas are the drivers.
+Trim complexity, multi-color schemes, large wall areas, and slope-driven access are the real drivers — not the paint itself.
+We scope prep, trim, and color count on site, and your written estimate governs the final number.

 What drives an El Dorado Hills exterior painting price